AnotherDaniel/up-trustable-release/trustable/trustable_notes.md

 In order to meet this, we shall have to ensure that we document all our issues, link merge requests to those issues, and store tests and test results for releases, such that they can be identified and replicated.

-The use of Git, Gitlab, etc. can provide much of thi.
+The use of GitHub, Gitlab, etc. can provide much of this.

 ### Tenet - Construction

 > Tools are provided to build uProtocol (Rust components) from trusted sources (also provided) with full reproducibility.

-Meeting this directly ourselves will be difficult as we will be acting as a traditional FOSS project which is using container based builds which consume operating systems not necessarily meeting these requirements.
+Meeting this directly ourselves will be difficult as we will be acting as a traditional FOSS project, using container based builds in our CI pipeline which consume operating systems not necessarily meeting these requirements.
 We will have to consider at least locking down the SHAs of the containers used to build releases, though making any kind of guarantee about the reproducibility of such containers will be near-impossible.

+On the other hand, the full transitive set of dependencies (Rust crates) that comprise our build is pulled from crates.ui with pinned versions, so can be replicated on that level.
+In addition, it might become relevant to archive all sourced used during build (ie. the contents of the component's `./target` folder) alongside a release, so that this exact same set of code is available for later reproduction.

 Some amount of expectation that our consumers deal with this aspect is likely to be required.